-Baritone Markus Werba was born in Villach and studied at the Conservatory in Klagenfurt and at the University of Music in Vienna under Ralf Doring.
-He also took lessons with Robert Holl, Walter Berry and Gerhard Kahry, with whom he still works.
-He has been rewarded with numerous first prizes in Austria, Italy, Slovakia, Spain and Japan.
+Austrian baritone Markus Werba was born in Villach and studied at the Klagenfurt Conservatory and the Vienna Music University with Ralf Doring.
+Furthermore he had lessons with Robert Holl and Walter Berry and continues to work with Gerhard Kahry.
+He has been rewarded with first prizes at numerous international competitions.

 Despite his relative youth he has already established a remarkable career and has performed at the world’s finest opera houses, including La Scala, the Royal Opera House, Covent Garden, the Vienna and the Bavarian State Operas, Los Angeles Opera, Opéra de Lyon, the Théâtre du Chatelet in Paris, the Metropolitan Opera in New York and the Teatro Colón in Buenos Aires.

 His repertoire includes the title roles in Don Giovanni and Il barbiere di Siviglia, Guglielmo, Count Almaviva and Papageno, Harlequin (Ariadne auf Naxos), Eisenstein (Die Fledermaus) and Pelléas (Pelléas et Mélisande).
 He made his Salzburg Festival debut in 2005 as Papageno and has returned to sing Roberto in La finta giardiniera, among other roles.
 He makes his role debut as Beckmesser (Die Meistersinger von Nürnberg) at this year’s Salzburg Festival.